Eleanor Verney: Household of Elizabeth of York

+Margaret Tudor in Scotland

 Elizabeth of York died in 1503 and several members of her household became servants of her daughter, Margaret Tudor, who had been married by proxy to James IV of Scotland.
 Eleanor and Ralph Verney travelled to Scotland and Ralph Verney became Margaret Tudor's chamberlain.
 Margaret Tudor's marriage contract allowed her 24 English attendants, and James IV subsequently undertook to pay them "competent fees".
+Margaret Tudor wrote from Holyrood to Henry VII, thanking him for the good service of the retinue that had accompanied her to Scotland, and mentioning her hopes that Ralph Verney, as her chamberlain, would become a good advocate for her.

 It has been suggested that Elen or Ellen More, an African servant at the Scottish court, was baptised and renamed after Eleanor Verney.

-In January 1505, as a New Year's day gift, James IV gave Eleanor Verney fabric for a kirtle and probably, a gown.
+In January 1505, as a New Year's Day gift, James IV gave Eleanor Verney fabric for a kirtle and probably, a gown.
 She was also paid a fee or salary with other "Inglis Ladyeis" of Margaret's household, including Elizabeth Berlay and Eleanor Johns.
+In January 1507, she was given a gold chain, provided by John Currour.

-Lady Verney's two maiden attendants were given 11 gold coins strung as beads on necklaces as a New Year's day gift in 1506.
+Lady Verney's two maiden attendants were given 11 gold coins strung as beads on necklaces as a New Year's Day gift in 1506.
 Eleanor and Ralph Verney were in Haddington and Coldingham in August 1507.

+England and Mary Tudor

+Margaret Beaufort bequeathed £20 to "dame Elenor Vernay".
 Eleanor and Ralph Verney returned to England by 1509 and attended the funeral of Henry VII.
 They both joined the household of Mary Tudor, soon to be Queen of France.
-In 1516 she was awarded an annual wage of £20.
+In 1516 she was awarded an annual wage of £20, perhaps as a member of the household of Princess Mary.
 She was granted a tun of wine annually by Henry VIII in February 1517.

 Ralph Verney died on 6 July 1528 and was buried at Kings Langley in Hertfordshire.
 There is a monument with their effigies and heraldry in All Saints' Church, Kings Langley.
 Eleanor Verney outlived her husband and was given an annuity by Henry VIII in April 1532.